People Who "Don't Like" Fish Love This Recipe!

 - Dash of hot pepper sauce (such as Tabasco)

-- Prepare your 9 x 13 inch baking dish by spreading butter in the bottom or using non-stick spray (that's what I do).
+- Prepare your 9 x 13-inch baking dish by spreading butter in the bottom or using non-stick spray (that's what I do).
 Lay thawed tilapia filets in a single layer.
 If you forgot to thaw the filets, stick them in cold or warm water for a few minutes; they will thaw in a very short time.

-- In the meantime, in a bowl, combine the Parmesan cheese, softened butter, mayonnaise, chopped green onions, seasoned salt, black pepper, and dash of hot pepper sauce.
+- In the meantime, in a bowl, combine the Parmesan cheese, softened butter, mayonnaise, chopped green onions, seasoned salt, black pepper, and a dash of hot pepper sauce.
 Mix up well with a fork and set aside.
 (Note: Do not put the topping on before putting the fish into the oven the first time.
 Once, when I already had the topping prepared, I forgot to wait until the end.
-Instead, I put the topping on right after the lemon juice and popped the dish into the oven.
+Instead, I put the topping on the right after the lemon juice and popped the dish into the oven.
 While the final product was still good, it was drier and not anywhere near as delicious as normal.
 So remember to wait on the topping!)

-- After the fish has cooked to point of being flaky, take out of the oven and spread the cheese mixture on top.
+- After the fish has cooked to the point of being flaky, take it out of the oven and spread the cheese mixture on top.
 Turn oven to broil to brown top of fish, about 3 to 4 minutes.
 Keep an eye on the fish, as baking time will be impacted by the thickness of the filets.
-Do not allow to overcook.
+Do not allow it to overcook.
 Quicker option: Turn oven to broil setting.
 After the oven heats up, place in tilapia.
-Broil 3 to 4 minutes or until almost done.
+Broil for 3 to 4 minutes or until almost done.
 Take out, and add Parmesan cheese mixture.
 Then broil another 2 to 3 minutes or until browned.
 Keep a close eye on tilapia so as not to burn it.

 Even Quicker and Simpler Tilapia Recipe